The simplest bag is a square of fabric — sometimes, as in the waxed-cotton "tube and tool tote" sold by Rivendell, it isn't even hemmed.

 It's easier to get into a bag — or to stuff a pillow form into a case — if the zipper is a bit longer than the side that it's set into, so that it goes around both corners.
 Some bags have zippers that run around three sides, so that the bag can be opened flat.

 If you can't find a zipper that is long enough, use two zippers with the pulls meeting in the middle.

 Table of Contents

 "Fold flap" is not what this closing is called, but I haven't come across another name, and the opening is somewhat like "fold lock" sandwich bags.
 I have one whimsical citation for calling this opening a "housewife bit", but all the housewifes I've seen have been roll kits.
-On the third hand, the pocket at one end of the housewife shown at file:///C:/PAGESEW/HOUSEWF.HTM does look like one end of a fold-flap closing.
-(If this link doesn't work, go back to the contents page, find "sewing kits" among the HTML files, then click on "My Grandmother's Housewife" on the Sewing-Kits page.)
+On the third hand, the pocket at one end of my grandmother's housewife does look like one end of a fold-flap closing.

 This closing is often used on pillow shams.
 (Why do we call them "shams" when there's a 100%-genuine pillow inside?)

 A fold-flap bag is very simple to make.
 Take a piece of cloth as wide as is wanted, and longer than twice the length.
 Or as long as is wanted, and wider than twice the width.
 Finish the ends (or sides), then fold to the desired final size with right sides together, and the end that is to be inside on the outside.
 (This would be so much easier if I could draw!
 Try Gooogling "pillow case"; some cultures make pillow cases this way.)
 It's probably a good idea to make the inside end longer than the outside end, so that you can turn the outside end inside out to gain access to the inside.